By Tim Lambert

 In 1535 Bishop Fisher and a man named Thomas More met the same fate.
 Anne Boleyn followed them in 1536.
 Thomas Cromwell was sent to the Tower and executed in 1540.
 Then in 1542 another of Henry’s wives, Catherine Howard was beheaded.

-In 1546 a woman named n was tortured then killed in Smithfield for her Protestant beliefs.
+In 1546 a woman named Anne Askew was tortured and then killed in Smithfield for her Protestant beliefs.
 She was the only woman to be tortured in the Tower of London.

 Meanwhile, in the early 16th century, the Tower’s defenses were refurbished and designed to hold guns.
 Furthermore, the Queen’s House was built in the 1530s.